 - Plaintext email only

-I am a Psychologist registered in British Columbia (CPBC #1903) with concurrent licenses in the States of Illinois (active) and Washington (retired active).
-Currently I am an Assistant Professor at Trinity Western University and a program psychologist at Back in Motion Rehab, where I treat workers with various forms of disability and chronic pain.
-I also have a general private practice located at New Life Christian Counselling, where I treat a variety of problems in a more spiritually sensitive context, as well as conduct psychoeducational assessments.
+I am a Psychologist registered in British Columbia (CPBC #1903) and the State of Washington.
+Currently I am an Assistant Professor at Trinity Western University, where I serve as a core faculty member in the MA in Counselling Psychology Program.
+I am the co-founder of Altus Psychological Services, a private practice in Langley, BC, where I treat a variety of psychological conditions in a spiritually-sensitive context.
 My background includes experience as a psychologist in Chicago, Illinois, where I directed the Sexual Health Program of Meier Clinics Foundation and was the clinical supervisor of DuPage Community Clinic, an innovative grassroots-supported free clinic serving the uninsured poor of western Chicago.
+I was also the program psychologist for Back in Motion, a multidisciplinary rehabilitation clinic in Surrey, BC.
 I am published in the research literature and have presented at conferences across North America in the areas of sexual health, occupational health, and addiction.

 I enjoy working with individuals and couples, and see my work as a partnership with my clients to help them reach their goals.
 I believe every client has a tensile strength and resilience that belies their distress, and my role is to bring their internal resources into focus.
 My philosophy is to empower clients and equip them with skills that will outlast their time in therapy.
 Towards that end, I employ an integration of cognitive-behavioural, mindfulness, psychodynamic and existential approaches.
 I move across these orientations flexibly and comfortably, seeing them as providing a diverse set of tools to address the problem at hand.
 In my view, being dogmatic about therapeutic orientation is equivalent to using a single tool to fix all problems.
 Imagine using a hammer to fix a leaky faucet.